 A tangible or intangible object produced through project execution.
 A deliverable can be created from multiple smaller deliverables.

 A method used to estimate the likelihood and outcome of future events.
 A group of experts exchange views, and each individually gives estimates and assumptions to a facilitator who reviews the data and issues a report.
 This process continues until consensus is reached.

-Estimating uses a number of tools and techniques to produce estimates.
-An estimate is an approximation of a projects timescale and cost.
+Estimating uses a number of tools and techniques to produce an approximation of a projects timescale and cost.
 The estimate has a single total value and may have identifiable component values.

 The time a task can be delayed without delaying the project.
 Tasks on the critical path have no float.

-A Gantt chart is a popular project management bar chart that tracks tasks across time.
+A popular project management bar chart that tracks tasks across time.
 When first developed in 1917, the Gantt chart did not show the relationships between tasks.
 This has become common in current use, as both time and interdependencies between tasks are tracked.

 A diagram showing the sequence of activities in a project across time.
 It shows which activity logically precedes or follows another activity.
 It can be used to identify the milestones and critical path of a project.